ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 The types of `<operand 1>` and the it

 The `and` operator can be used _variadically_: it can have any number of operands greater than 1.
-All operands must evaluate to either a truthy or falsy value - no “inbetween” values that are neither are allowed, and an error is thrown when that happens.
+All operands must evaluate to either a truthy or falsy value - no “in between” values that are neither are allowed, and an error is thrown when that happens.
 An operation with the `and` operator returns the first of its operand that evaluates to a falsy value, or the evaluation of the last value.
 Operands are evaluated lazily (so until one evaluates to a falsy value, or an error occurs because of the evaluation of one), and in order.